I love you. Someone once said. No you don’t. I said.

 I love you.
 Someone said again.
 Don’t say that unless you know what that means.

 I love you?
 Someone asked.
 And I wondered about the law of love.

 Is love a desire to be next to you?
 Is love a familiarity that grows on me over the years?
 Is love a connection due to proximity of blood relation?
 Is love an enchantment with your passing smile?
 Is love a primal need that you must fulfill to make me whole?
 What is the law of love that makes it true?

 Some will say that love is in the eye of the beholder, like beauty.
-What makes up deep abiding love for one, will vary to the next.
+What makes up a deep abiding love for one, will vary from one to the next.
 Some will say there is no solid definition of what true love is, it is subjective to the ones who call out her name.
 But an observation of feelings, of situations, of nature, of beauty, will teach us about the truth of love.
-To watch a kiss or feel a desire is not enough to set forth the eternal abiding truth of love.
-No someone must act true love to make it so.
-Someone must speak the law of love into our ears and into our heart.
+To taste a kiss or touch a desire is not enough to set forth the eternal abiding truth of love.
+No, someone must act true love to make it so.
+Someone must speak the law of love into my ears, into your heart.

-So, our love takes on the character of the one who sacrificed himself for us.
-Humiliated on the cross, for you.
-Exchanging glory for disgrace, for you.
-Forgiveness for you.
-This is the true law of love that only Christ can teach.
+So our love takes on the character of One who sacrificed himself for us.
+Humiliated on the cross, for you, for me.
+Exchanging glory for disgrace, for you, for me.
+Forgiveness for you, for me.
+This is the true law of love that only Christ can give.
+To me.
+To you.

 I love you.
 Someone once said.

 I forgive you.